Quadrilateral0/Password-Generator/README.md

 # Password Generator
 ## Description
 For this project, I created a password generator application.
-This application demonstrates my skills with semantic html, flexbox, media queries, CSS variables, and responsive web design.
+This application demonstrates my skills with javascript variables, functions, conditional statements, and arrays.

 ## Table of Contents
 - [Usage](#usage)